iwiwi/agl/README.md

 # Supported Formats

-`bin/box_cover` works with TSV file, AGL file and User-Generated graph.
+`bin/box_cover` works with TSV file and User-Generated graph.

 ## TSV files
 * By using the option `-type=tsv`, you can specify .tsv file as the graph file with the option `-graph=...`.